VP of Clinical Development & Medical Affairs, Big Health, Inc.

 How has ABCT helped you/your lab professionally?

 Does your lab have any traditions?
-What does your lab do together for fun?
+Does your lab do anything together for fun?

 What advice would you give prospective trainees?